 Follistim – The brand name of a new recombinant FSH used to stimulate the ovaries to produce follicles.
 Gonal-F is the brand name of another recombinant FSH on the market.

-Frozen Embryo – A cryopreserved embryo that can be warmed and used in a embryo transfer during an frozen embryo cycle.
+Frozen Embryo – A cryopreserved embryo that can be warmed and used in an embryo transfer during a frozen embryo cycle.

-Frozen Embryo Cycle (FET) – A IVF treatment cycle in which an already frozen embryo is transferred.
+Frozen Embryo Transfer (FET) – An IVF treatment cycle in which an already frozen embryo is thawed and transferred.

 FSH (follicle stimulating hormone) – A hormone that recruits and then stimulates growth of the follicle in the ovary, as well as the formation of spermatozoa in the testes.